PierceBaronoff/PierceBaronoff/README.md

 # Hey, I’m Vooskie 👋

 Welcome to my little corner of GitHub!
-I'm the Co-Owner and CTO of [Many Hat Group](https://manyhatservices.com.au), and I also run [Zentari](https://zentari.com.au) — a Minecraft minigames network with a big focus on automation and polish.
+I'm the Co-Owner and CTO of [Many Hat Group](https://manyhatservices.com.au), and I also run [Zentari](https://zentari.com.au) — a Minecraft minigames network Coming soon.

 ---